- Pennsylvania (2012)

 Since joining Beasley Allen Law Firm in 2001, Roger has focused his practice on complex litigation involving pharmaceutical and medical devices in our Mass Torts Section, which is nationally recognized as a leader in drug litigation.

-While at Beasley Allen, Roger’s leadership has resulted in the successful resolution of thousands of pharmaceutical cases.
+While at Beasley Allen, Roger Smith’s leadership has resulted in the successful resolution of thousands of pharmaceutical cases.
 Roger served on the teams that negotiated the $4.85-billion Vioxx and the $2.4-billion Actos global settlements.
 Roger has also served as Lead Attorney in numerous cases where he has negotiated multi-million dollar settlements for our clients, including Rezulin, Serzone, Ephedra, PPA, herbal supplements, Gadolinium, Yaz/Yasmin, and Fleet Oral Phosphosoda.

 Roger’s current focus includes claims involving injuries resulting from the use of high viscosity bone cement in total knee replacement surgeries (requires early revision surgeries to correct mechanical loosening), claims on behalf of opioid users including addiction, overdose, and death, and injuries resulting from various herbal supplements.